-The City Engineer or designee shall make a written finding, as applicable, with respect to the following criteria when approving, approving with conditions, or denying an Erosion Control Permit.
+The City Engineer or designee shall consider the following criteria when approving, approving with conditions, or denying an Erosion Control Permit.

-- A. The Erosion and Sediment Control plans and measures shall follow the guidelines of the most current edition of the Clackamas County Erosion Prevention and Sediment Control Planning and Design Manual, applicable sections of the City of West Linn Municipal and Community Development codes, all applicable Department of Environmental Quality NPDES permits, and the City of West Linn Public Works Construction Standards. - B. All developments shall be designed to minimize the disturbance of natural topography, vegetation, and soils.
-Designs shall minimize cuts and fills. - C. The plan shall prevent erosion by employing prevention practices such as non-disturbance, construction phasing, seeding and mulch covers. - D. The plan shall be designed to allow no more than 10 percent cumulative increase in natural stream turbidities, as measured relative to a control point immediately upstream of the turbidity causing activity.
-However, limited duration activities necessary to address an emergency or to accommodate essential dredging, construction, or other legitimate activities, and that cause the standard to be exceeded, may be authorized provided all practicable turbidity control techniques have been applied. - E. The applicant shall actively manage and maintain erosion control measures and utilize techniques described in the permit to prevent erosion and control sediment during and following development.
-Erosion prevention and sediment control measures required by the permit shall remain in place until disturbed soil areas are permanently stabilized by landscaping, grass, approved mulch, or other permanent soil stabilizing measure. - F. No mud, dirt, rock, or other debris shall be deposited upon a public street or any part of the public stormwater system, surface water system, Water Quality Resource Area, or any part of a private stormwater system or surface water system that drains or connects to the public stormwater or surface water system. - G. Projects with a minimum development size of one acre, including subdivisions, apartments, commercial and industrial, shall have an Erosion Prevention and Sediment Control Plan designed by an Oregon-registered engineer or certified erosion control specialist.
+- A. The Erosion and Sediment Control plans shall follow the guidelines of the most current edition of the Clackamas County Erosion Prevention and Planning and Design Manual, applicable sections of the City of West Linn Municipal and Community Development codes, all applicable Department of Environmental Quality NPDES permits, and the City of West Linn Public Works Construction Standards. - B. All developments shall be designed to minimize the disturbance of natural topography, vegetation, and soils.
+Designs shall minimize cuts and fills. - C. The plan shall prevent erosion by employing prevention practices such as non-disturbance, construction phasing, seeding and mulch covers. - D. The applicant shall actively manage and maintain erosion control measures and utilize techniques described in the permit to prevent erosion and control sediment during and following development.
+Erosion prevention and sediment control measures required by the permit shall remain in place until disturbed soil areas are permanently stabilized by landscaping, grass, approved mulch, or other permanent soil stabilizing measure. - E. No mud, dirt, rock, or other debris shall be deposited upon a public street or any part of the public stormwater system, surface water system, Water Quality Resource Area, or any part of a private stormwater system or surface water system that drains or connects to the publicsStormwater or surface water system. - F. Projects with a minimum development size of one acre, including subdivisions, apartments, commercial and industrial, shall have an Erosion and Sediment Control Plan designed by an Oregon-registered engineer or certified erosion control specialist.